libnyanpasu/libnyanpasu.github.io/development.md

 ## Development Guidelines

 - The project uses tools such as ESLint, Prettier, Stylelint, Clippy, Rustfmt, etc. for code style checking.
 Please make sure the code is styled correctly before committing it.
   - Please do not use `git -n` to skip code style checks.
-We will add code style checking to CI/CD later.
+We have added code style checking to CI.
-- Please do not commit useless code, files, or folders.
+- Please do not commit useless code, files, or directories.
 - If it involves a big feature refactoring, or a new feature, please raise it in an issue first so that it can be discussed.

 ## Environment Requirements

 The following dependencies are required regardless of the system used:

-- Rust v1.78 or higher stable version.
+- Rust v1.78 or later stable version.
   - Be sure to use the MSVC toolchain on Windows.
 - Node.js v20 LTS or a newer LTS, Latest version.
-- PNPM v9 or higher stable version
+- pnpm v9 or later stable version
 - git

 There are also a few additional dependencies we'll need to ensure the project builds properly: